lyonely/one-ten/writeup.md

 ## Overview

-The SGTS (Singapore Government Tech Suite) has been a comprehensive ecosystem for various developer needs, featuring a wide range of tools and products.
-However, as the suite grew in complexity, we noticed growing challenges for developers in adopting these tools.
-Despite the extensive library of online documentation, developers still face challenges in onboarding these products and understanding their proper usage.
-In response, we have developed a LLM bot equipped with Retrieval-Augmented Generation (RAG) capabilities and agentic automation features.
-Available directly via Slack, this bot promises to significantly improve how developers and support teams interact with our documentation by providing a consolidated source of knowledge.
-This allow teams to then easily streamline their operations, and foster better integration across products.
+The SGTS (Singapore Government Tech Suite) offers a comprehensive ecosystem of tools for developers.
+However, growing complexity has made adoption challenging despite extensive documentation.
+To address this, we've developed an LLM bot with Retrieval-Augmented Generation (RAG) and agentic automation, accessible via Slack.
+This bot enhances documentation access, streamlining operations and improving product integration.

 ## Problem

-Despite available online documentation outlining what each SGTS product does, including how to onboard and use them, developers often find themselves struggling to adopt these products.
-After interviewing our product managers, technical writers and reviewing the queries raised by users, we identified the following key pain points:
+Despite extensive online documentation, developers struggle to adopt SGTS products.
+After consulting product managers, technical writers, and reviewing user queries, we identified key pain points:

-- **Incomplete Awareness**: With numerous SGTS products available, users found it difficult to understand and to weigh all the existing solutions that could be used.
+- **Incomplete Awareness**: Users struggle to properly assess and compare SGTS tools due to the sheer quantity of available solutions.
-- **Preference for Interactive Q&A**: For finding new information, users generally favor interactive, conversational querying instead of combing through lengthy documentation.
+- **Preference for Interactive Q&A**: For new information, developers favor conversational search over sifting through lengthy documentation.
-- **Siloed Support**: Questions that spanned multiple products were repeatedly routed to different teams, increasing turnaround times and complicating resolution processes.
+- **Siloed Support**: Cross-product queries spanning multiple teams are repeatedly redirected, increasing resolution times.
-- **Excessive Basic Queries**: Product managers and engineers were frequently burdened with relatively basic queries, diverting their attention away from more innovative and strategic tasks.
+- **Excessive Basic Queries**: Engineers and product managers are frequently distracted by routine questions, limiting focus on more innovative and strategic tasks.

 ## Product Features